tgerboui/nona-lib/README.md

 ## Getting Started

-If your node run on localhost with default port:
+If your node runs on localhost with the default port:
 ```typescript
 import { Nona } from 'nona-lib';